Sunny With a High Near 67

 Saturday

-Mostly sunny, with a high near 66.
-Light and variable wind becoming west 5 to 9 mph in the afternoon.
+Mostly sunny, with a high near 65.
+Light and variable wind becoming northwest 5 to 8 mph in the afternoon.

 Saturday Night